 If you’re interested in water sports, you can try activities like jet skiing, kayaking, parasailing, snorkeling, tube rides, fishing, and dolphin spotting (I spotted quite a few when I was here.
 Look in the early morning and at sunset).

 The Sirata hasn’t suffered the bad effects of the red tide that hit a lot of beaches this past year so there are only beautiful clear waters to enjoy, and what’s not to love about that?

-*Disclosure: I was part of a press trip to the Sirata Beach Resort and the town of St Pete in order to facilitate this review.
-The opinions are my own.
+*Disclosure: The author was part of a press trip to the Sirata Beach Resort and the town of St Pete Beach in order to do reearch for coverage of the destination.
+All opinions are her own.